Rosie Renovation: Tools for Trailer Demo

 Removing the overhead cabinets definitely adds some breathing room.
 We're going to install shelves with secure bars where the cabinets used to be, and we'll have to velcro anything on the shelves so they don't fly off when we're towing the camper.
 There were also three (yes three) lights above the table, and honestly we don't think that was entirely necessary, so we removed the two plug-in ones and detached the hardwired one, which we're planning to replace with something super cute from Sazerac Stitches--that'll be one of the last steps, but we're already foaming at the mouth with excitement or something incredibly shocking like that.
 Next steps: replace table with a solid wood piece of the same shape, reupholster cushions.

 Tools!
 As part of our partnership with eBay for this project, we've listed all of the tools we purchased below that are available for pretty sweet prices on eBay.
-Check them out for your own DIY project!
+Check out the full selection of tools available on eBay for your own DIY project!

 WD-40: this lubricating solution came in handy when removing any rusted over nails, or latches, or other things we'll just refer to as "do-hickeys."
 If you're dealing with a 50 year old trailer, you can expect some pretty unrelenting rust.
 WD-40 is quite helpful!